 - An open floor plan and expansive outdoor living space

 Browse our customer testimonials to see the difference a Woodhouse® timber frame design makes.

 Homes in this Series

 Not seeing exactly what you are looking for?
-Contact your Woodhouse® regional sales manager or independent builder dealer to start the design process on your own particular great camp.
+Contact your Woodhouse® regional sales manager or independent builder dealer to start the planning process on your own Adirondack great camp.
 You can also view examples of our Adirondack style timber frame houses on Facebook!